verus-lang/verus-mode.el/README.md

 If a file is not detected as a Verus file, you can manually enable Verus-mode with `M-x verus-mode`.

+Once you've run any of the "Run Verus" commands, you can quickly jump to the next or previous error using standard keybindings `M-g n` and `M-g p` for next and previous error respectively.

 ## Extra Arguments Support

 To pass extra arguments to Verus, either use `C-u` before using any of the above